Mera peak

 Common questions people have about this trek, if yours isn’t here - add it to get an answer.

-These treks are similar in length, difficulty, and elevation.
-Offering a similar level of challenge as the Mera peak trek and provide beautiful landscapes, cultural experiences, and a sense of adventure.
+These climbs are similar in length, difficulty, and elevation.
+Offering a similar level of challenge as the Mera peak climb.